How Do Tax Treaty Tie-Breaker Rules Work?

 US citizen in Singapore

-For a US citizen living in Singapore, this means:
+For a US citizen in Singapore:

-- Self-employment income may not be fully covered by the treaty
+- Self-employment income may not be fully covered

-- The FEIE (up to $130,000 for 2026) becomes the primary tool for avoiding double taxation on earned income
+- The FEIE (up to $130,000 for 2026) becomes the primary tool for earned income

 US citizen in Portugal under NHR